 It is important to receive medical attention as soon as possible following an assault.
-Treatment for injuries, sexually transmitted infections (STI) and HIV medication and pregnancy prevention are all options, in addition to a forensic exam.
+Treatment for injuries, sexually transmitted infections (STI) and HIV medication are all options, in addition to a forensic exam.

 A forensic exam, completed by a medical practitioner, is the process through which physical evidence is collected.
 This evidence could be used in a judicial case, if the victim chooses to pursue charges.
 Physical evidence can include photo documentation of injuries, collection of fluids (blood, semen, urine, saliva) and other identifiable objects (hair, clothing with potential DNA).
 Forensic exams are free of charge to victims of assault and will not be billed to the victim or the insurance company.

-The following locations provide the most comprehensive care, including forensic evidence collection:
+The following locations provide the most comprehensive care:

 100 E Lehigh Ave, Philadelphia, PA 19125